-Draft license before signing by PAA President is reviewed by Council for Nuclear Safety and Radiation Protection (CNSRP) which is consulting and opinion-giving body of the PAA President.
+Draft licence before signing by President of PAA is reviewed by Council for Nuclear Safety and Radiation Protection (CNSRP) which is consulting and opinion-giving body of the PAA's President.
 CNSRP was created by Atomic law amendment of 2011.
 Council consist of chairman, deputy chairman, secretary and no more than 7 members - experts in nuclear safety, radiation protection, physical protection, nuclear material safeguards, geology etc. The Council is elected for the period of 4 years.
+The first council term began on 1st January 2012.